EngineeringLast Updated May 3, 20246 min read

 Improved security

 The isolation introduced by containerization also provides an additional layer of security.
-Because containers are isolated from one another, you can be confident that your applications are running in their own self-contained environment.
+Because containers are isolated from one another, your applications are running in their own self-contained environment.
 That means that even if the security of one container is compromised, other containers on the same host remain secure.

-In addition to being isolated from one another, containers are also isolated from the host operating system and can only minimally interact with computing resources.
-All of this equates to an inherently more secure way to deploy applications.
+Containers are also isolated from the host operating system and can only minimally interact with computing resources.
+This is an inherently more secure way to deploy applications.

 Faster app startup